John P. McGovern Children’s Zoo

 Watch a river otter play underwater, explore a realistic bat cave, get up close and personal with the goats in the petting area, and watch an entertaining show at the Butterfly Pavilion!
 The Children’s Zoo takes you through forty exhibits and features many native Texas animals.
 If the kids need to burn of a little energy, visit the playground so they can jump, slide, and climb.
 As you stroll through, stop by the Naturally Wild Swap Shop, where you can bring items that you find in nature and trade them for natural items in our collection.

-On your next visit, don’t miss our Bug House, a new exhibit that is dedicated to showcasing insects and why they are so important to our ecosystem.
+On your next visit, don’t miss our Bug House, an exhibit that is dedicated to showcasing insects and why they are so important to our ecosystem.

 Behind the Scenes